scaleway/terraform-provider-scaleway/docs/resources/domain_record.md

 - `data` - (Required) The content of the record (an IPv4 for an `A`, a string for a `TXT`...).

 - `ttl` - (Optional, default: `3600`) Time To Live of the record in seconds.

 - `priority` - (Optional, default: `0`) The priority of the record (mostly used with an `MX` record)

 ### Dynamic records

 - `geo_ip` - (Optional) The Geo IP feature provides DNS resolution, based on the user’s geographical location.
 You can define a default IP that resolves if no Geo IP rule matches, and specify IPs for each geographical zone.
-[Documentation and usage example](https://www.scaleway.com/en/docs/scaleway-dns/#-Geo-IP-Records)
+[Documentation and usage example](https://developers.scaleway.com/en/products/domain/dns/api/#geo-ip-config-769aa7)
     - `matches` - (Required) The list of matches. *(Can be more than 1)*
         - `countries` - (Optional) List of countries (eg: `FR` for France, `US` for the United States, `GB` for Great Britain...).
 [List of all countries code](https://api.scaleway.com/domain-private/v2beta1/countries)
         - `continents` - (Optional) List of continents (eg: `EU` for Europe, `NA` for North America, `AS` for Asia...).
 [List of all continents code](https://api.scaleway.com/domain-private/v2beta1/continents)
         - `data` (Required) The data of the match result

 - `http_service` - (Optional) The DNS service checks the provided URL on the configured IPs and resolves the request to one of the IPs by excluding the ones not responding to the given string to check.
-[Documentation and usage example](https://www.scaleway.com/en/docs/scaleway-dns/#-Healthcheck-records)
+More details about [Healthcheck](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#healthcheck-records) and [GeoIp records](https://www.scaleway.com/en/docs/network/domains-and-dns/how-to/manage-dns-records/#geo-ip-records).
     - `ips` - (Required) List of IPs to check
     - `must_contain` - (Required) Text to search
     - `url` - (Required) URL to match the `must_contain` text to validate an IP